 An injured worker who that is not represented by an attorney or by a legal representative at the time of the appeal or rebuttal is not required to use the Board's prescribed forms, nor follow all of the completion requirements, and/or serve the other parties.

-This only an overview of the requirements for filing an appeal.
+This is only an overview of the requirements for filing an appeal.
 Please review all of the requirements in detail, using the links provided, and completely fill out every section of the forms.
-Failure to do so may result in the appeal not being considered.

 The party who files the appeal is known as the appellant.
-If the appellant is represented by an attorney or legal representative, the appeal MUST be filed using the current Application for Board Review (Form RB-89).The form must be filled out completely.
+If the appellant is represented by an attorney or legal representative, the appeal MUST be filed using the current Application for Board Review (Form RB-89).The form should be filled out completely.
 The form contains detailed instructions on how to file.
-Injured workers may attached a brief to elaborate on the basis for the appeal, but an attached brief cannot be a substitute for a completed form, and will not cure any deficiency deficiency in the completion of the Form RB-89.
+Parties may attach a legal brief to elaborate on the basis for the appeal.

 The opposing party (the respondent), upon receipt of the appeal, may file a rebuttal within 30 days.
-The rebuttal MUST be filed using the current Rebuttal (Form RB-89.1) and must also comply may result in the rebuttal not being considered.
+The rebuttal MUST be filed using the current Rebuttal (Form RB-89.1).

 The party filing the appeal must be able to specify the following: